janosh/svelte-bricks/readme.md

 </Masonry>
 ```

-**Note**: On non-primitive types, i.e. if `items` is an array of objects, this component requires that each object have a key named `'id'` that contains a unique primitive value.
-This value is used to identify each item in the keyed `{#each}` block that renders the masonry layout.
-Without this, Svelte could not avoid duplicates when new items are added nor maintain order when existing ones are rearranged.
+**Note**: On non-primitive items, i.e. if `items` is an array of objects, this component by default tries to access a key named `'id'` on each item.
+This value is used to tell items apart in the keyed `{#each}` block that renders the masonry layout.
+Without it, Svelte could not avoid duplicates when new items are added or existing ones rearranged.
 Read the [Svelte docs](https://svelte.dev/tutorial/keyed-each-blocks) for details.
+To change the name of the identifier key, use the `idKey` prop.
+You can also pass in a custom function as `getId` that should map items to unique IDs.

 **Hint**: Balanced columns can be achieved even with this simple implementation if masonry items are allowed to stretch to the column height.